dennislee22/dennislee22.github.io/docs/longhorn/benchmarking.md

 # Longhorn Performance Benchmarking
 {: .no_toc }

 Longhorn is the cloud native distributed block storage in the Kubernetes ecosystem.
 It is a software defined storage that synchronously replicates the volumes across multiple Kubernetes nodes to achieve high availability and high degree of resiliency.
-Longhorn volume is used as the persistent volume for the stateful pods in Kubernetes.
-Longhorn volume replicas should be hosted on separate nodes to prevent single point of failure.
+Longhorn volume replicas are hosted on separate nodes to prevent single point of failure.
+In a nutshell, Longhorn volume is used as the persistent volume for the stateful pods in Kubernetes.

 This article describes the performance output as the result of using `fio` tool with the following benchmarking agenda.
 The objective is to gauge the performance output in terms of IOPS, latency, bandwidth and CPU usage when using Longhorn storage with specific hardware model.